isc-projects/bind9/README.md

 Feature requests can be sent to [bind-suggest@isc.org](mailto:bind-suggest@isc.org).

-Please note that, while ISC's ticketing system is not currently publicly readable, this may change in the future.
+Please note that, while tickets submitted to ISC's ticketing system are not initially publicly readable by default, they can be made publicly acessible afterward.
 Please do not include information in bug reports that you consider to be confidential.
-For example, when sending the contents of your configuration file, it is advisable to obscure key secrets; this can be done automatically by using `named-checkconf -px`.
+In particular, when sending the contents of your configuration file, it is advisable to obscure key secrets: this can be done automatically by using `named-checkconf -px`.

 Professional support and training for BIND are available from ISC at [https://www.isc.org/support](https://www.isc.org/support).